 My mother looked at me as if to say, if you don’t eat it you will hear about this later.
 She gently nodded her head to encourage me to accept the offering and so I did.
 A couple of my cousins snickered and nudged each other in the corner, wondering how I would handle it.
-I squinted my own eyes and then bit into another.
+I closed my own eyes and took a bite.
 The squishy texture wasn’t as bad as I had feared and the taste was rich and fatty.
 My grandfather asked me how I liked it.
 I smiled and said it just tastes like uqsuq, or fat.
 He beamed pride and gave me a little pat on my head.
 I was relieved he hadn’t been pulling a trick on me; he really wanted to share something with me that he loved, because he loved me

 As with any culture, the way to find near instant acceptance is to try the food—the more off-putting the better.
 This goes for people within the culture as well.
 Elders adore children who are not picky, they praise the ones that accept what is offered without making a fuss.
 That’s important when you come from a culture where finicky eaters probably wouldn’t survive many winters.
 When my mother took me along on visits to local elders homes, she’d stop in the porch just before entering, grab me by the hand and sternly say: “Don’t make a face, don’t say it stinks and eat what you are offered.”
 That’s good advice for anyone who might find themselves fortunate enough to be invited to kneel down by the cardboard and partake in the richness of Inuit soul food.